37743/Attention/README.md

 - Upload your own studying material, your own rules![^1]
 - Sign-up and compete with others for prestigious badges, aim for the best ranking!
 - Real-time assistive evaluation,we will support you throughout the whole process![^2]
+- Customize your profile by uploading a picture for your profile!
 - ... and more!

 ## Usage